cwarf5/SemProject/firedetect/README.md

 ## Technical Improvements

 - Removed automatic validation split from ImageDataGenerator in favor of explicit validation directory
+- Added web interface with camera streaming capabilities for real-time detection
 - Added error handling for missing directories and empty datasets
 - Implemented non-interactive matplotlib backend support for headless environments
 - Added statistics printing for both training and validation sets